-Because voice search is very often used to find specific information about a local business — business hours, address, contacts, etc. — it’s critical that you maintain an accurate and up-to-date listing in the corresponding directory.
+Because voice search is very often used to find specific information about a local business — business hours, business phone, address, contacts, etc. — it’s critical that you maintain an accurate and up-to-date listing in the corresponding directory.

 Claiming and optimizing your business listing in all of the above-mentioned directories looks pretty much the same.
 But we’ll dive into the details anyway.

 Claim And Optimize Your Google Business Profile Listing

 With Google Business Profile, you can create, get access to, and optimize your business profile on Google as well as manage how your company details show up across Google.
 If you don’t claim your business on Google Maps, Google will try to elicit this information from various sources on its own.
 It’s not always correct, so you should claim your business profile yourself.

 To claim your business on Google, you need to:

 - Create your listing or find one for your business.
 To check whether your listing already exists, type your name in the field.
 If it shows up, verify and manage your listing.
 If not, then choose the “Add your business to Google” option.